-Basically, a kugel is simply a casserole, and in the Jewish tradition, one that’s built around a specific food, like this one featuring noodles.
+What’s a kugel?
+Basically defined, a kugel is simply a casserole.
+In the Jewish tradition, one that’s built around a specific food, like this one featuring noodles.
 Another famous one is potato kugel, and we’ve got a recipe for that one, too.Here’s more on the origins of noodle kugel, for you food history nerds!
 And there’s more on its history here.

 The traditional recipe for noodle kugel features egg noodles bathed in lots of dairy (in the form of cottage cheese, cream cheese, farmer’s cheese, or a combination).
 Often, eggs and lots of butter are part of the mix, adding up to a crescendo of cholesterol.